mRs-/Black-Friday-Deals/README.md

 ### 💸 [Logology](https://www.logology.co) - Get a designer quality logo for your startup in 5 minutes.
 Use code BF22 to get 50% off.
 ### 💸 [SMBImg](https://smbimg.com) - Screenshot tool and images converter.
 Use code **SMBIMG_BLACKFRIDAY** to get 50% off for annual plans.
 ### 💰 [CleanShot X](https://cleanshot.com/pricing) – Capture your Mac’s screen like a pro.
 CleanShot X provides over 50 features making it the ultimate screen capturing tool.
 30% off, code: BF2022

+### 💰 [Litur](https://litur.app/) – A color picker app for the real world.
+Find, collect and organize all the colors around you.
+40% off, code: BL-FRI-2022

 ## 🏝️ Lifestyle
 ### 💰 [Superlayer](https://apps.apple.com/app/id1601796450) — Widget Creator Engine for Mac · 20% off (Lifetime Purchase)